MicrosoftDocs/cpp-docs/docs/windows/creating-an-icon-or-other-image-image-editor-for-icons.md

 ---
 # How To: Create an Icon or Other Image

-You can create a new image (bitmap, icon, cursor, or toolbar), then use the Image editor to customize its appearance.
-You can also create a new bitmap patterned after a [template](../windows/how-to-use-resource-templates.md).
+You can create a new image, bitmap, icon, cursor, or toolbar, and then use the **Image Editor** to customize its appearance.
+You can also create a new bitmap patterned after a [resource template](../windows/how-to-use-resource-templates.md).

 ## Icons and Cursors: Image Resources for Display Devices

 Icons and cursors are graphical resources that can contain multiple images in different sizes and color schemes for different types of display devices.
-Also, a cursor has a "hot spot," the location Windows uses to track its position.
-Both icons and cursors are created and edited using the **Image** editor, as are bitmaps and other images.
+A cursor also has a hot spot, the location Windows uses to track its position.
+Both icons and cursors are created and edited using the **Image Editor**, as are bitmaps and other images.

-When you create a new icon or cursor, the **Image** editor first creates an image of a standard type.
+When you create a new icon or cursor, the **Image Editor** first creates an image of a standard type.
 The image is initially filled with the screen (transparent) color.
-If the image is a cursor, the hot spot is initially the upper-left corner (coordinates 0,0).
+If the image is a cursor, the hot spot is initially the upper-left corner with coordinates `0,0`.

-By default, the **Image** editor supports the creation of additional images for the devices shown in the following table.
-You can create images for other devices by typing width, height, and color-count parameters into the [Custom Image dialog box](custom-image-dialog-box-image-editor-for-icons.md).
+By default, the **Image Editor** supports the creation of additional images for the devices shown in the following table.
+You can create images for other devices by typing width, height, and color-count parameters into the **Custom Image** dialog box.

-> [!NOTE]
-> Using the **Image Editor**, you can view 32-bit images, but you cannot edit them.

 |Color|Width (pixels)|Height (pixels)|
 |-----------|----------------------|-----------------------|